pudo/dataset/docs/quickstart.rst

 ==========

-Hi, welcome to the five-minute quick-start tutorial.
+Hi, welcome to the twelve-minute quick-start tutorial.

 Connecting to a database
 ------------------------